Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 It’s important that you get the right size hiking sock for your feet size.
 A stretched-out hiking sock will be uncomfortable to wear, as will one where the fabric gets bunched up in your hiking shoes.

-When you see a pair of nice socks that you like the look and sound of, I strongly recommend that you check if your sock size is available and also check whether the socks are true to size because they can sometimes be larger or smaller.
+When you see a good hiking sock that you like the look and sound of, I strongly recommend that you check if your sock size is available and also check whether the socks are true to size because they can sometimes be larger or smaller.

 Wherever possible, you should look on the product pages for a size chart, so you can see whether your shoe size is classed by the manufacturer, as small, medium, large, and so on.